uclacs143/project2/README.md

 ## Hybrid hash aggregation

-**Please make sure you have finished Task #1 to #5 and passed all the tests mentioned** before starting to work on extra credit tasks.
+**Please make sure you have finished Task #1 to #5 and passed all the tests mentioned**.

-### [Extra Credit] Task #6: Make the aggregate table spill to disk

-Your task is first to take a look at the `maybeSpill` method in `CS143Utils` (We have already filled this method for you).
-The next step is to revise your implementation of `generateIterator` in `SpillableAggregate.scala` by making the current aggregation table check if it can safely add a new record without triggering the spilling to disk.
-If the record cannot be added to the aggregation table, it will be spilled to disk.
-To implement the above logic, you will have to fill up the methods `initSpills` and `spillRecord`, and properly modify your implementation of `aggregate`.
-In `initSpills` remember to set blockSize to 0, otherwise spilled records will stay in memory and not actually spill to disk!

-### [Extra Credit] Task #7: Recursive Aggregation

-At this point the only missing part for having an hybrid-hash aggregate is to recursively aggregate records previously spilled to disk.
-If you have implemented the previous task correctly, to finish this task you will only have to take care of the situation in which 1) the input iterator of `generateIterator` is drained; 2) aggregate table contains aggregate values for a subset of the groups; and 3) the remaining groups sit on disk in files properly partitioned.
-The idea now is to clear the current aggregation table and fetch the spilled records partition by partition and aggregate them in memory.
-Implement `fetchSpill` and revise your implementation of `hasNext` and `next` in `generateIterator`.
-You can assume that the aggregate table for each partition fits in memory (what would you do if instead we remove this assumption?).

 # Assignment Submission

-Submission link will be created on [CCLE](https://ccle.ucla.edu/course/view/17F-COMSCI143-2), where you can submit your code by the due date.
+Submission link will be created on CCLE on week 10, where you can submit your code by the due date.
 In project root directory, please create the `team.txt` file which contains the UID(s) of every member of your team.

 After that, please run following commands to create the submission zip archive.